chetanbg1/cbgwork1/README.md

 Blocking queue - thread safe queue to put or take elements
 		 multiple threads can work simultaniously if a thread tries to take elemet form queue and there is none left, the thread can be block untile there is an element to take

+Concurrent Collection
+	why - traditional collection are not thread safe, only few calsses like Vector, HashTable are threadsafe collections provide some methods like synchronizedList, synchronizedMap, synchronizedSet those provide thread safty but the problrm is they capture lock on complete collection even for reading that decrease performance if one thread iterates and other tries to  modify structureal changes then concurrentModificationException is thrown so the concurrent cillections claaes do not throw this exception ConcurrentHashMap -> in ConcurrentHashMap lock is acquired on bucket level so at a time multiple thread can capture locak on diff diff buckets  -> concurrencyLevel -> it create 16 buckets on collection so 16 threads can works on collection simultaneously
+  		CopyOnWriteArrayList
+    		CopyOnWriteArraySet

 Lambda Expression
 --